limingzhe421/Recipe-Mobile-App/assignment06/README.md

 Task 1: Browse the explore page and read a certain recipe.
 Option to read the recipes out loud by clicking the "text to audio" button and stopping it at any time.

 Task 2: Join certain communities to get more information about recipes of certain categories.

+### Further revised Interactive Prototype and Wireflow base on vognitive walk through

+After the cognitive walk through with more users, I found out m design is generall very clear and straight-forward.
+However, there are some minor details that I should revise.
+The main revision I should have for my design is the color for some icons.
+For example, for the "text to audio" icon and the "Unjoin the community icon", the color contrast is no very distinguished.
+Thus, I adjusted the background color of my icon.
+I also found out that it is a little bit unclear for some users to unjoin the community so I changed the text on the icon to make it clearer.
+I also added more prototype interaction to make sure that users can switch in between "explore" and "community" whenever they want.

+My further revised interactive prototype can be found [here](https://www.figma.com/file/2Uao2hjoxDc5WHN16NNJl2/DH110?node-id=10%3A5822).

 ### Reflection